Digital-Future-Institute/CoARA/README.md

 The toolkit provides:

-- Interactive training guides
+- Training guides
-- Online learning modules
-- Real-world case studies
+- Real-world examples
-- Video-based learning resources
+- Multimedia learning resources

 These materials are designed to build both **individual and institutional capacity** in open science and responsible research assessment.